 Fumewort is a non-native perennial with short-lived purplish to pink tubular flowers on racemes raising just above the leaves, blooming in late April to early May in dappled sun before the leaf canopy of larger trees fills out.
 The stems branch profusely on the plant which can be from 1 to 1.5 feet high.

-Leaves are pinnately divided, deeply cleft, with from one to several orders of leaflets on the stalk. the lobes usually crenate a the broad tip.
+Leaves are pinnately divided, deeply cleft, with from one to several orders of leaflets on the stalk. the lobes usually crenate at the broad tip.
 Lower leaves long-stalked.

 The inflorescence is a raceme held above the leaves.

 Flowers are bilaterally symmetric about 1 plane.
 There are four petals, placed in whorls of two.
 The outer petals are dissimilar, each with a median keel but one extends basally with a long spur to the back.
 There are two inner petals that are smaller and join together at the front of the flower.
+The two outer petals enclose all the reproductive parts and the two smaller inner petals.
 Sepals are usually not present.
 There are six stamens grouped in two bundles of 3.
 They adhere to the inner surface of the spurred petal and near the stamen filament bundle is a nectar spur that is inside the outer spurred petal.
-The stigma of the style has a pair of lobes or whitish horns.
+The stigma of the style has a pair of lobes resembling whitish horns.
 Flower color can vary from mauve and purple to reddish and white but all on one plant will be the same.
-Flowers are supported in an erect position by a slender stalk, usually longer that 10 mm.
+Flowers are held at an angle, on a slender stalk, with the throat downward, the stalk usually longer that 10 mm.

 Seed: Mature flowers form elongated 2-chambered capsules of small brown seeds which are wind dispersed at maturity.